magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/magento-2.4.0-known-issue-braintree-virtual-terminal-page-is-corrupted.md

 labels: 2.4.0,Braintree Virtual Terminal,Magento Commerce,Magento Commerce Cloud,known issues,patch,troubleshooting
 ---

-This article provides a patch for the known Magento 2.4.0 issue, where the Braintree Virtual Terminal page does not load the proper UI elements or a proper error message if Braintree is not configured.
+This article provides a patch for the known Adobe Commerce 2.4.0 issue, where the Braintree Virtual Terminal page does not load the proper UI elements or a proper error message if Braintree is not configured.

 ## Affected products and versions

-* Magento Commerce 2.4.0
+* Adobe Commerce on-premises 2.4.0
-* Magento Commerce Cloud 2.4.0
+* Adobe Commerce on cloud infrastructure 2.4.0

 ## Issue